Let our experts help you handicap the day's races at Keeneland.

 Please note that selections typically are available about 48 hours in advance of the race.

-Jeremy Plonk has worked in the racing industry professionally for 20 years and has been a statistical consultant to Keeneland, Del Mar and Oaklawn Park, as well as NBC Sports and ESPN.
-He has been a national racing columnist for ESPN.com and Daily Racing Form and is the owner of Horse Player NOW, creators of the Night School national fan education program.
+Jeremy Plonk has worked in the racing industry professionally for 21 years and has been a statistical consultant to Keeneland, Del Mar and Oaklawn Park, as well as NBC Sports and ESPN.
+He has been a national racing columnist for ESPN.com and Daily Racing Form and is the owner of Horse Player NOW, creator of the Night School national fan education program.
 A former chart caller for Equibase, he continues to be a public handicapper in the Horse Player NOW BUZZ report.

 Jeremy Plonk’s Keeneland Keys for Saturday, April 4, 2015

 Follow me on raceday two ways, either in the live blog/chat at the Keeneland website (http://www.keeneland.com/racing/racing-live-coverage) – also available on your mobile devices – or on Twitter @Keeenelandracing, where I provide up-to-the-minute picks and analysis.

-Polycapping 101: Here we go race-by-race to give you the inside stats.
-All information is gleaned from the free Polycapping database (http://apps.keeneland.com/awstats/Default.asp) that you can manipulate and search for yourself as well!
+Keeneland Handicapping 101: Here we go race-by-race to help you unearth the trends.
+Most information is gleaned from the free Keeneland Handicapping database (http://apps.keeneland.com/awstats/Default.asp) that you can manipulate and search for yourself as well!

 Feel free to drop me an E-mail anytime at Jeremy@Horseplayernow.com.